 What’s not to like about Kansas City except that they beat my 49ers in the 2020 Super Bowl.

-A surge in downtown activity is driven by higher than average population growth, steadily growing since 2015 in large part due to a lower cost of living and the growth of jobs.
+A surge in downtown activity is driven by higher than average population growth.
+Population is steadily growing since 2015 due to a lower cost of living and more jobs.

 Kansas City’s unemployment rate of 3.1% is lower than the national unemployment rate of 3.6%.
 None other than Warren Buffet announced that GEICO selected Lenexa, a submarket of Kansas City, as its next service center.